zapata-engineering/orquestra-sdk/docs/guides/dependency-installation.rst

     def demo_task():
         pass

-As in the case of ``GitHubImport``, the code ingested from the repo is pip installed at execution time.
+As in the case of ``GitHubImport``, the code imported from the repo is pip installed at execution time.

 ``GitImport.infer``
 ~~~~~~~~~~~~~~~~~~~